The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The independent interval approximation

 \section{The independent interval approximation}

-For a smooth process $X(t)$, instants of the zero-level crossings form an ordered sequence of points $S_i$, $i=0,\pm 1, \pm 2, \dots$, leading to two sequences of interlaced intervals of the lengths: $T_i^+$, $i=0,\pm 1, \pm 2, \dots$, for the excursions above the zero-level and $T_i^-$, $i=0,\pm 1, \pm 2, \dots$, for the excursions below it.
-The plus-minus one process obtained from the original signal $X(t)$ is called in the signal processing, the signal after clipping or the clipped process at level $0$.
+The instants of zero-level crossings of a smooth process $X(t)$ form an ordered sequence of points $S_i$, $i\in \mathbb Z$, leading to two sequences of interlaced intervals of the lengths: $T_i^+$, $i\in \mathbb Z$, for the excursions above the zero-level and $T_i^-$, $i\in \mathbb Z$, for the excursions below it.
+If a new process is constructed from this process such that it takes the value one when $X(t)\geqslant 0 $ and minus one when $X(t)<0$, we obtain the clipped version of $X(t)$.
+The clipped version can also be obtained directly from $X(t)$ by computing

-We illustrate the introduced concept using a double peak spectral model for sea state data that accounts for between the two sea systems, swell and wind sea.
-The model was developed based on measured spectra for Norwegian waters (Haltenbanken and Statfjord), see \cite{Torsethaugen}.
-The input to the model is significant wave height, $H_s$, for total sea and spectral peak period, $T_p$, for the primary (highest) peak.
-In our example, we have set $H_m = 6[m]$; $Tp = 8[s]$; and used WAFO-toolbox \cite{gitwafo} to make all computations.
-In Figure~\ref{fig:spcov}, we see the graphs of the two-peaked spectrum and the corresponding variance.
-The record generated from the model is shown in blue in Figure~\ref{swcl}~{\it(top)} together with the clipped process trajectory in red.
+It is intuitive that the distributions of the intervals that $D_{cl}$ takes the value one or minus one encapsulate the excursion behavior of $X(t)$.
+This has been known for a long time.
+See, for example, \cite{McFadden1956}.

-Intuitively, the IIA simply means that the clipped process is approximated by a switch process for which all $T_i^+$'s and $T_i^-$'s are mutually independent.
-An example of the switch process with exponential distributions of between switches intervals is shown in Figure~\ref{swcl}~{\it (bottom)}.
-The excursion times and in-between switches times are matched only up to their mean value using Rice's formula through \eqref{eq:crossint}.
-The distributional match between the two sequences of interval lengths is far from perfect as evident in the graphs of Figure~\ref{swcl}.
-The general idea of the IIA aims at improving this matching.
-Before proceeding, one needs to clarify some technical and formal issues and we address these next.
+While the notion of clipping a process $X(t)$ might be straightforward, we illustrate it with an example, in which we use a double peak spectral model for sea state data that accounts for dependence between the two sea systems: swell and wind.
+The model was developed based on measured spectra for Norwegian waters (Haltenbanken and Statfjord); see \cite{Torsethaugen}.